FirebaseExtended/bolt/docs/guide.md

 from).
 It also ensures that no message is longer than 140 characters.

-Bolt type statements can contain a `validate()` method (defined as `validate() = <expression>`, where the expression evaluates to a `true` value if the data is the type is valid (can be saved to the database).
+Bolt type statements can contain a `validate()` method (defined as `validate() = <expression>`, where the expression evaluates to `true` if the data is valid (can be saved to the database).
 When the expression evaluates to `false`, the attempt to write the data will return an error to the Firebase client and the database will be unmodified.

 To access properties of a type in an expression, use the `this` variable  (e.g. `this.message`).